Confederation of Mountain Peoples of the Caucasus: War in Abkhazia

-The Central Headquarters of the Confederation, led by Yusup Soslanbekov, had been in charge of implementing practical measures against the "enemies of Abkhazian people".
-CMPC forces took part in the storming operation of Gagra where hundreds of civilians were killed.

-On October 3, Abkhazian and Confederate formations launched a full-scale attack on the villages of Kamani and Shroma (near Gumista River) that was repelled by Georgian forces.

 Sukhumi Massacre

 On September 27, 1993 the Abkhaz side violated the UN-mediated cease-fire agreement (the Georgian side had agreed to pull out all heavy artillery and tanks from Sukhumi in return for a cease-fire) by storming defenceless Sukhumi.
 The Confederates moved into Sukhumi and started to sweep through the streets of the city.
 As the city was engulfed by heavy fighting, civilians took refuge in abandoned houses and apartment buildings.
 Some of the civilians of Georgian ethnicity were massacred after their discovery by the Confederates.
 By late afternoon the remainder of the Georgian troops surrendered to the Abkhaz side.
 The majority of Georgian POWs were executed on the same day by Abkhaz formations and Confederates.
 Few civilians and military personnel managed to survive the massacre.
 The massacre continued for two weeks after the fall of Sukhumi (See Ethnic cleansing of Georgians in Abkhazia).

 Later history

 Following the Abkhazian war, the Confederation went into a period of decline due largely to the feuds among its pro- and anti-Kremlin factions.
 It experienced a brief revival in December 1994, when Shanibov rallied thousands across the North Caucasus to block roads to the Russian forces heading to Grozny.
 However, the change of power in Shanibov’s home republic, Kabardino-Balkaria, in favor of a strongly pro-Moscow leader prevented him from exerting any political influence in the region, forcing him to retire from politics in 1996.
 Since then, the organization has had no role in Caucasus affairs.
 It never disbanded, but has been completely inactive since Shanibov’s successor, Yusup Soslambekov, was assassinated in Moscow on July 27, 2000.

 Its forces have been accused (inter alia by Georgian State Commission of Ascertaining Facts of the Policies of Ethnic Cleansing and Genocide) of committing war crimes, including the ethnic cleansing of Georgians.